DylanLawless/switzerlandomics.github.io/standard_qem.md

 Let there be $$ n $$ evaluated items and $$ m $$ evidence rules.

-The Qualifying Evidence Matrix is defined as:
+The QEM is defined as:

 $$
 X \in \{0,1\}^{n \times m}